 There are more than 610, 000 Sudanese refugees in Chad, Ethiopia, C.A.R., Egypt, Kenya, and South Sudan; at the same time, Sudan hosts around 507,000 refugees, most from South Sudan (CIA, 2017).

-Al Bashir’s government has traditionally had an antagonistic relationship with the United States.
+Al Bashir’s government traditionally had an antagonistic relationship with the United States.
 However, that may be changing; in 2017, President Donald Trump lifted much of the economic sanctions that the US had maintained against Sudan since 1997.
+It remains to be seen how the new civilian government will settle tensions in the country, but after the 2021 coup, the United States froze all funding to the transitional government and transitioned to funding NGOs and foreign groups instead.
+Congress has announced that it is constantly evaluating the situation in Sudan and will continue to donate to NGOs that support democracy and a peaceful transition.

 International & Regional Issues Resources

-Most of the population — 80 percent of the labor force, according to the CIA World Factbook — earns their living through agriculture.
-Sudan’s most important agricultural product is Arabic gum; it produces between 75 and 80 percent of the total world output.
+Most of the population — 80 percent of the labor force, according to the CIA factbook — earns their living through agriculture.
+Sudan’s most important agricultural product is Gum Arabic; it produces between 75 and 80 percent of the total world output.
 It also grows cotton, sugar, millet, wheat, and more.

 The problems with oil production and the value of the pound are exacerbated by conflict in various regions of the country and a lack of infrastructure for supporting industry.
 All in all, there is a serious economic crisis in Sudan.
 Although exact numbers are not known, the CIA estimates that in 2017, the unemployment rate was 19.6 percent.
 In 2014, the World Bank estimated that half of the population lives below the poverty line.